eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 Re-transmission backlogs
 ========================

-A Reader can request re-transmission of many samples at once.
-When the Writer queues all these samples for re-transmission, it can cause a large backlog of samples.
-As a result, the samples near the queue's end may be delayed so much that the Reader issues another re-transmission request.
+A reader can request re-transmission of many samples at once.
+When the writer queues all these samples for re-transmission, it can cause a large backlog of samples.
+As a result, the samples near the queue's end may be delayed so much that the reader issues another re-transmission request.

 |var-project| limits the number of samples queued for re-transmission and ignores